RobertAhlin/emx-seeder/README.md

 6. Deployment – How do stakeholders access the results?

 # Business understanding
 In the motorsport Enduro.
 There are several security aspects to consider.
 A lot can be managed by good knowledge and keep to the regulations by the event management.
 But one aspect is the riders themselves.
 According to the Swedish Enduro Regulations; if a driver is caught, he must let a faster driver pass.
-When driving fast on narrow paths in the forest it can be hard to do this in a safe way.
-And it's up to the slower let the faster driver pass in a safe way.
+When driving fast on narrow paths in the forest, it can be hard to do this in a safe way.
+And it's up to the slower rider let the faster driver pass in a safe way.
 Of course, there are drivers who during the competition become very competitive and do not want to let anyone pass.
 In order to minimize the amount of passes needed to be done.
 Riders are often seeded, with the fastest rider starting first.
 Seeding riders is always a hard thing to do and often creates irritation among some drivers who think they are faster than they are.
 Today's seeding system is often up to the "person in charge of timing" and the skills and knowledge of how to seed is very different, therefore seeding can be off.
 If a ranking system of riders can be handles via ML and AI.
 The seeding system can be correct.

 ## Hypothesis
 * 1 - We know that overtakes while riding enduro in forests on narrow trails can be hard and dangerous.
 In order to avoid as much overtakes as possible, the start field of riders needs to be seeded.